Anxiety Management

 First, observe you are experiencing anxiety and label it “This discomfort I’m experiencing is anxiety”.
 Just knowing what’s going on will help calm the anxiety.

 Emotions, especially pain, are usually automatic habits, not deliberate or optimized.
-Because emotions are not reliable, we should apply cognition before our emotions lead us astray
+Because emotions are not reliable, we should apply cognition before our emotions lead us astray.

 Many pleasures feel good, but are not good for you - like too much chocolate.
-Some pains feel bad, but are not bad for you - Like the source of anxiety.
+Some pains feel bad, but are not bad for you - like the source of anxiety.

 Your emotions want you to handle anxiety through avoidance and procrastination, in more severe cases through addiction.

-You need to tackle the problem head on.
+You need to tackle the problem head-on.
 The longer you wait the worse it’s going to get.
 Even just training yourself in “avoidance” will make your life worse.

-Approach #1 Focus on the “perceived” threat …
+Rebuild perspective: Focus on the “perceived” threat …

 Identify the perceived threat - What is the exact/precise problem.